 Robyn completed her Ph.D. at Queen Mary, University of London, 'Both Diligent and Secret: The Intelligence Letters of William Herle' in 2004.
 Her BA and MA degrees were also gained at Queen Mary.
 Her research interests are primarily based around early modern letters, with special focus on intelligence studies, information networks, and the circulation of knowledge.
 Between June and July 2008, Robyn spent a happy month as a Francis Bacon Foundation Fellow at the Huntington Library in Pasadena, California, researching family intelligence networks in the Ellesmere, Hastings and Temple letter collections.
 This was followed in 2010 by an equally happy month as the Humphrey Wanley Fellow at the Bodleian Library, Oxford, researching the foundations of the library.

-She is presently developing the work undertaken during this fellowship into a major project, centred on the early records of the Bodleian Library, Shaping Scholarship: Early Donations to the Bodleian Library.
-This project focuses on the Bodleian Benefactors' Registers, and will examine donations to the library in the first part of the seventeenth century.
-In 2013, Robyn won the Falconer Madan Award from the Bibliographical Society, towards her work on the Benefactors' Register of the Bodleian Library.
+She developed the work undertaken during this fellowship into a major AHRC-funded project, centred on the early records of the Bodleian Library, Shaping Scholarship: Early Donations to the Bodleian Library.
+This project focuses on the Bodleian Benefactors' Registers, and examines donations to the library in the first part of the seventeenth century.